imTyp0/CaesarSquareCipher/README.md

 # CaesarSquareCipher
-Just a python implementation of Caesar's Square Cipher
+Python and C implementations of Caesar's square cipher

 # What is Caesar's square cipher (aka box cipher)?
 Caesar Box is a transposition cipher used in the Roman Empire, in which letters of the message are written in rows in a square